llsoftsec/llsoftsecbook/book.md

-ROP gadgets like the ones used here may be easy to identify by visual inspection of a disassembled binary, but it's common for attackers to use "gadget scanner" tools in order to discover large numbers of gadgets automatically.
+ROP gadgets like the ones used here may be easy to identify by visual inspection of a disassembled binary, but it's common for attackers to use "gadget scanner"\index{gadget scanner} tools in order to discover large numbers of gadgets automatically.
 Such tools can also be useful to a compiler engineer working on a code reuse attack mitigation, as they can point out code sequences that should be protected and have been missed.

+### Jump-oriented programming

+Jump-oriented programming (JOP)\index{jump-oriented programming (JOP)}
-Jump-oriented programming [@Bletsch2011] is a variation on ROP, where gadgets can also end in indirect branch instructions instead of return instructions.
-The attacker chains a number of such gadgets through a dispatcher gadget, which loads pointers one after another from an array of pointers, and branches to each one in return.
+[@Bletsch2011] is a variation on ROP, where gadgets can also end in indirect branch instructions instead of return instructions.
+The attacker chains a number of such gadgets through a dispatcher gadget\index{dispatcher gadget}, which loads pointers one after another from an array of pointers, and branches to each one in return.
 The gadgets used must be set up so that they branch or return back to the dispatcher after they're done.
-This is demonstrated in
+This is demonstrated in figure @fig:jop.
-@fig:jop.

 ![JOP example](img/jop){ width=50% #fig:jop }

+In figure @fig:jop, `x4` initially points to the "dispatch table", which has been modified by the attacker to contain the addresses of the three gadgets they want to execute.
+The dispatcher gadget loads each address in the dispatch table one by one and branches to them.
+The first gadget loads `x0` and `x1` from the stack, where the attacker has placed the inputs of their choice.
+It then loads its return address, also modified by the attacker so that it points back to the dispatcher gadget, and returns to it.
+The dispatcher branches to the next gadget, which adds `x0` and `x1` and leaves the result in `x0`, branching back to the dispatcher through another value loaded from the stack into `x2`.
+The final gadget stores the result of the addition, which remains in `x0`, to the stack, before branching to `x2`, which still points to the dispatcher gadget.

+\todo{The gadgets in the figure are made up, chosen to highlight that each gadget can end in a different type of indirect control flow transfer instruction.
+Consider replacing them with more realistic ones.}

+### Counterfeit Object-oriented programming

-Counterfeit Object-oriented programming (COOP) [@Schuster2015] is a code reuse technique that takes advantage of C++ virtual function calls.
+Counterfeit Object-oriented programming (COOP)\index{counterfeit object-oriented programming (COOP)} [@Schuster2015] is a code reuse technique that takes advantage of C++ virtual function calls.
 A COOP attack takes advantage of existing virtual functions and [vtables](https://en.wikipedia.org/wiki/Virtual_method_table), and creates fake objects pointing to these existing vtables.
 The virtual functions used as gadgets in the attack are called vfgadgets.
 To chain vfgadgets together, the